Assembler patterns

 bctr,un *Err

-Increment or decrement an 8-bit memory value
+Increment or decrement an 8-bit value

 The base method to increment a value in memory: